What is Licensing?

 Changes Required - Any photos in this section require changes in order to be approved for licensing.
 For more information on where to find details related to changes required, click here

 Declined - Photos in this section have been declined for not meeting the requirements mentioned above.
+You can review Declined reasons here.

 Does 500px notify me when my images are accepted for licensing?